DHTMLX/docs-kanban/docs/api/config/js_kanban_editorshape_config.md

 ### Description

-The **editor configs** that manage the appearance of the JS Kanban editor
+The **editor configs** that manage the appearance of the Kanban editor

 ### Usage